-Extremely past due, this little makeover has made a huge difference in how my kids can find, grab, and put away their craft supplies and games.
-No more taking ten things out to get that one item they’re looking for.
-And no more items falling onto the ground each time someone went to place something back inside the armoire.
+Extremely past due, this little revamp has made a huge difference in how my kids can find, grab, and put away their craft supplies and games.
+It’s basically a parents dream come true for their kids to be able to independently find and put away their things right?
+No more taking ten games out to get that one they’re looking for.
+No more items falling onto the ground each time someone opens the door because it’s packed so tightly.
 The best part about the kids craft closet makeover?
 No more yelling, “Mom!
 Help me, I can’t find it!” while making a mess of all their craft supplies.

 Another added bonus, this was an extremely inexpensive makeover.

 Find a spot, any spot, and designate it a craft area.
 Then get to work!

 You don’t need an armoire to make a kids craft closet!
 Facebook Marketplace is a wonderful spot to search for an item like this.
 You can also transform a closet!
 The sky is the limit when designing a little craft space.

 Not enough space for a project this size?
 Check out this kids activity cart that can hold your most used items!

 Oh!
 And if you’re overflowing with children’s books, you just have to make this easy book nook.
 It’s such a beautiful way to keep your kids beloved books organized!
 But I digress, back to the project at hand!

 What you’ll need:

 - Wood of varying sizes for shelving and support boards (We used all scrap wood we had lying around from other projects.)